 It doesn't matter if it's not teaching ESL the important thing is here is that you are teaching.
 It will still look good on your resume.

-If you are in another country
+Are you in another country?

 Look for jobs working as a substitute teacher.
 These can be found online.
 For example, when I was in Busan, Korea I would look for them on Koreabridge and when I was in Taiwan I would look for them on Tealit.
 You won't find these on sites like Dave's ESLcafe.
 You need to find more local websites - websites that are specific to the city you are in.

 Schools aren't too picky when it comes to hiring a sub.
 Substituting is a good way to start out and get some experience.

 And occasionally if the school likes you they may hire you or even contact you in the future for a job.